jcollard/ChessAppDevlog/README.md

 ## The IPiece Interface

-To do this, I first needed to define the interface `IPiece`.
+Before I could do this, I needed to define the interface `IPiece`.
 I knew I would need a method for `Logic` and `GetMoves` but, thinking a bit ahead, I also decided it would be useful to define a few additional properties.

 Here is the initial interface I came up with: